-Spyware is one of the oldest types of malware and continues to be one of the most dangerous.
-As its name implies, spyware is a certain type of software that spies on you when you’re using your computer.
-It’s important to be aware of the possible signs of spyware so you can recognize the problem and take action.
-Read on to learn more about what spyware is, what it does, and how you can protect your devices from it.
+Spyware is one of the oldest types of malware and continues to be one of the most threatening.
+As its name implies, spyware is a certain type of software that spies on you when you’re using your computer or mobile device.
+It’s important to be aware of the possible signs of spyware so you can recognize when you’ve been infected and take action to remove it.

-What Is Spyware?
+What is Spyware?

 This type of spyware gathers passwords from infected devices.
 These include passwords stored on web browsers and login information for your PC.

-What Are The Risks?
+What are the Risks?

-There are two major risks associated with spyware.
-The biggest problem is that spyware steals personal information and can put you at risk for identity theft.
+- Spyware steals personal information and can put you at risk for identity theft.
 It can access your browsing history, email accounts, and logins for online banking and shopping accounts, as well as social media accounts.
 This is more than enough information to steal your identity.
-If the spyware gets your banking or credit card information, it can use that information to make purchases in your name or sell your data to other parties.
+If the spyware gets your banking or credit card information, hackers can even use that information to make purchases in your name or sell your data to other parties.